DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.gui.getDepthAt(x, y)``

-  Returns the distance from the z-level of the tile at map coordinates (x, y) to the closest ground z-level below.
+  Returns the distance from the z-level of the tile at map coordinates (x, y) to the closest rendered ground z-level below.
 Defaults to 0, unless overridden by plugins.

 Job module
 ----------